-Chair: Senior Vice President for Finance and Administration and Treasurer staff: Director of the Baldwin Program for Academic

-Members: faculty: three students: two

-Development, Registrar, Legal Officer and Assistant Secretary of the College, Director of the Bowdoin College Library, Technology Integration Specialist, Associate Dean for Academic Affairs, Director of Student Accessibility, Senior Vice President for
+Chair: Senior Vice President for Finance and Administration and Treasurer Members: faculty: three students: two staff: Director of the Baldwin Center for Learning and Teaching, Registrar, Legal Officer and Assistant Secretary of the College, Director of the Bowdoin College Library, Technology Integration Specialist, Associate Dean for Academic Affairs, Director of Student Accessibility, Senior Vice President for Inclusion and Diversity, Director of Housing Operations, Maintenance Project Manager & CAD Administrator, Vice President of Human Resources, Workers' Comp and Wellness Administrator, Senior Director of Academic Technology & Consulting, Educational Research Consultant, Associate Director of Communications & Website Manager78

-Inclusion and Diversity, Director of Housing Operations, Maintenance Project Manager & CAD Administrator, Vice President of Human Resources, Workers' Comp and Wellness Administrator, Senior Director of Academic Technology & Consulting, Educational Research Consultant, Associate Director of Communications & Website Manager60 that constitute our campus community, on matters pertaining to the academic and social experience of students, faculty and staff.
-Advises primarily on issues related to gender, sexuality, race, ethnicity, and social or geographical origin.
+- 2. Advisory Committee for an Inclusive Community79 - Purpose:Advises offices in charge of supporting the diverse identity groups that constitute our campus community, on matters pertaining to the academic and social experience of students, faculty and staff.
+Advises primarily on issues related to gender, sexuality, race, ethnicity, and social or geographical origin.Chair:faculty member faculty: three students:Members:faculty: three students: